 Because of the overheating caused by the plastic fill, these comforters are a bit thin and flimsy.
 A bit too thin in our opinion.
-If you prefer a fluffy comforter, you won’t be satisfied with a Buffy.
+You won’t be satisfied with a Buffy if you prefer a fluffy comforter.

 Once again, the Buffy comforter sounds good in theory, until you actually take a deeper look.

-They also claim that about 50 bottles are used for each comforter – in other words, 50 fewer bottles taking up space in landfills, etc.
+Buffy claims that each comforter saves 1000 gallons of water.
+They also claim that each comforter equates to 50 fewer bottles taking up space in landfills, etc.